SeongokRyu/seongokryu.github.io/SeongokRyu.md

 ### Research Interest {#research_interest}

 * Graph Neural Network
-  : Graph neural network is the most suitable deep learning architecture for molecular science.
+  : Graph neural network is one of the most suitable deep neural network architecutre for molecular science.

-* Uncertainty Analysis
-  : Prediction of molecular properties with uncertainty analysis, we can be more confident in drug discovery.
+* Bayesian Deep Learning
+  : Knowing what we don't know about our data and model is as important as development of deep learnikng model itself.
+For this purpose, I have studied Bayesian Deep Learning to apply uncertainty estimation methods on my research topics. \

+* Learning Tasks with Few Data
+  : In most of the real-life case, unfortunately, it is hard to obtain a large amount of data.
+Lack of data is very common and critical problem in drug discovery related applications.
+To tackle such problems, I have interested in topics such as transfer learning and meta learning.

+* Generative Models and Data Embedding
+  : Even though screening molecules from molecular libraries have been successfully adopted, finding the most desired candidates from the library is like finding a needls in a haystack.
+To design molecules, not to discovery, deep generative models have been developed.
+Especially, I think that deep latent variable models have been promising for molecualr applications.

-* Drug Discovery
+* Applications of Deep Learning for Drug Discovery
-  : Apply overall skills to design drug _in silico_.
-Hope to take current drug discovery strategies to the next step.
+  : Have been applying overall skills to design drug _in silico_.
+Our group have developed various models to realize drug discovery from _in silico_ to _in real-life_.
 -------

 ### Technical {#technical}

 1. C++
 1. Python
-1. TensorFlow
+1. TensorFlow and Keras
 1. PyTorch
 1. Linux

 ------

 ### Publications {#publications}

+Uncertainty qunatification of molecular property prediction using Bayesian neural network models : __Seongok Ryu__, Yongchan Kwon, and Woo Youn Kim, Workshop on "Machine Learning for Molecules and Materials" @ NeurIPS 2018

 Deeply learning molecular structure-property relationships using graph attention neural network : __Seongok Ryu__, Jaechang Lim, and Woo Youn Kim. arXiv:1805.10988 (2018)